 SSL full form Secure Sockets Layer, while TLS full form Transport Layer Security.

 TLS is a protocol providing intensive data integrity and data privacy between two communications-based applications.
 Many smaller companies and organizations such as web browsers, applications, and networks utilize it send & receive data without third-party intervention.

 Transport Layer Security utilized by applications like Instant messaging apps, VPN applications, File transfer apps, and more.

-The combination of TLS vs SSL provides intensive security for web browser and applications to create a secure network.
+The combination of TLS vs SSL provides intensive security for web browsers and applications to create a secure network.